title

 An imageless Muhammad.
 He insisted that he was only a prophet, the last prophet, not a god and not to be worshipped.
 His image is not in any mosque.

+It was not a modest view.
 The Prophet Muhammad proclaimed that God had chosen him to preach the truth, that he was God's final and foremost messenger, superseding the message proclaimed by Jesus.

-At his power base in the town of Yathrib, Muhammad approached the leaders of a Jewish community and claimed to be a leader of Judaism.
+At Yathrib, Muhammad approached the leaders of a Jewish community and claimed to be a leader of Judaism.
 The Jews believed Muhammad's grasp of Judaism muddled, and they rejected him.
 Until then, Muhammad and his followers had been bowing toward Jerusalem.
-After a year and a half in Yathrib, Muhammad began bowing toward Mecca.
+After a year and a half in Yathrib, Muhammad began bowing instead toward Mecca.
 He abandoned Saturday as the Sabbath and made Friday the special day of the week for Islam.

-Muhammad's movement was still a fraction of those in Yathrib – maybe around 1,500 strong.
+Muhammad's movement had been a fraction of those in the town of Yathrib, perhaps 1,500 strong.
 But his success in warfare brought new people into his army, and this larger army brought increased success and more converts.
 In March 624 he had his greatest success so far, at Bedr, where his followers killed from 50 to 70 Meccans who had been accompanying a caravan.
-Just as Christians attributed divine help in the violence that Constantine conducted against Maxentius at the Tiber River, so too did Muhammad attribute his success to the will of God.
+Just as Christians attributed divine help in the violence that Constantine conducted against Maxentius, Muhammad of course attributed his success to the will of God.

 Muhammad's power grew as he distributed booty and made alliances with tribes neighboring Yathrib.
 The war between Muhammad and Mecca continued.
 By Arab standards, Muhammad had become the leader of a great military machine, and Mecca had failed to acquire help from tribes elsewhere in Arabia.
 In January 630 Muhammad's army of around 10,000 men stood outside Mecca and frightened the city into surrendering.
-Muhammad exercised diplomatic skills and bloodshed was avoided.
-Muhammad strengthened his movement by giving Meccan leaders important positions under his rule, neutralizing them as potential enemies, maintaining their leadership vis-à-vis other Meccans and soothing what might otherwise have been wounded pride.
-It was a traditional move by wiser conquerors.
+Muhammad exercised diplomatic skills, and bloodshed was avoided.
+He strengthened his movement by giving Meccan leaders important positions under his rule, neutralizing them as potential enemies, maintaining their leadership vis-à-vis other Meccans and soothing what might otherwise have been wounded pride.
+It was a traditional move by the wiser of conquerors.

 Sources

-Copyright © 2009-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.